jokeofweek/ticcat/readme.md

 This will list the names of all available games.
 These are loaded from the _games_ folder when the server is started.

+### Creating a New Game Type

+In order to create a new game type, you must add a new file to the _games_ folder.
+For the functions that your module should export, see games/tictactoe.js.

 ## Game Creation

 To create a game, send a request to: